 When investing in the Australian share market index we encourage clients to think long term and make sure they’re combining Australian shares with other investments like Australian bonds and global shares.

-These other assets can be accessed using index ETFs.
-Adding other ETFs also improves your diversification, and give you a smoother ride when you invest.
+These other assets can also be accessed using index ETFs.
+Adding other ETFs also improves your diversification, and gives you a smoother ride when you invest.